-Hiking in the Blue Ridge Mountains, fishing in Lake Murray, or sunbathing on the 200 miles of Atlantic coastline.
+Hiking in the Blue Ridge Mountains, fishing in Lake Murray, or sunbathing on the hundreds of miles of beaches on the Atlantic coastline.

 South Carolina has plenty to offer to everyone.
 Southern hospitality and rich history only add to the state’s charm.
 No wonder it has become a popular camping destination.
 Ocean Lakes even ranks in the top 1% of U.S. campgrounds!

 This oceanfront camping resort offers stunning views of the seaside, lakes, and the surrounding nature areas.
 With around 1,300 sites, Lakewood Camping Resort belongs to one of the largest campsites in the region.

 With its family atmosphere and rich amenities, it is a great spot for families.
 The campground features a heated swimming pool and spa, fitness room, golf cart and bike rentals, and much more.

 Lakewood Camping Resort can accommodate anything from a basic tent to a modern luxurious RV.
 You can choose from Oceanfront sites, Lakefront sites, open Sunny sites, or Shady sites.
 All of them are full hook-ups, and each has its own picnic table.
 There are also lovely vacation rentals on the campground that have 1, 2, 3, 4, or 5 bedrooms.